Swapping your property

 Are there any conditions?

-- safety is at risk
+- safety risks

-- have been referred to the department by Disability Services or Queensland Health due to a disability and need suitable housing.
+- been referred to the department by Disability Services or Queensland Health due to a disability and need suitable housing.

 - be eligible for the property they would like to move into (for example, they are entitled to that number of bedrooms)